By Marika Sboros

 Fettke went through the Church’s nutrition history, demonstrating how it developed in tandem with the processed food industry.
 Through their vegetarian bias, Adventists developed nutrition guidelines rooted in the processed food industry, Fettke said.

 They were quick to see the benefit of establishing dietetic associations to spread their vegetarian gospel.
-Orthodox dietitians have made themselves easy meat for ideological and religious programming.
+Orthodox dietitians made easy meat for ideological and religious programming.

 In part, that’s because the foundations of the dietetic industry are “rotten to the core”, Fettke said.
-And it is in orthodox dietitians’ blood to associate themselves with industry and an ideology, he said.
+And it is in orthodox dietitians’ blood to associate themselves with industry and an ideology.
 “They probably don’t even realise it.”

 Thus, Cooper was the voice of dietetics globally for decades.